 1. California Air Tools Steel Air Compressor – Best Overall

 For most purposes, the California Air Tools 8010 Steel Tank Air Compressor is the best option.
-It is quite large, but that means it has a lot of capacity.
-It has enough capacity for most jobs.
+It is quite large, which means it has a large capacity.
 It is also very quiet, which is one of the reasons we rated it so highly.
 If you have neighbors or just don’t want an extremely loud air compressor, this one is perfect.

 It can fill up in only a few minutes from empty to full and is oil-free.
-This feature means there is far less maintenance involved than other models.
+There is far less maintenance involved than in other models.
 It is also on wheels, which makes it easy to move it from place to place.
-The motor is decently powerful at 1 HP, though there are some stronger options on the market.
+The motor is suitable at 1 HP, but some competitors have more powerful motors.

-Overall, this is the best air compressor for most home DIYers and professionals.
-It can do just about everything and comes with all the features you need – without any of the ones you don’t.
-We also appreciated the decently low price.
+We think the 8010 is the best overall home air compressor for most DIYers and professionals.
+It can do almost everything and comes with all the features you need, without any of the ones you don’t.
+We also appreciated the low price.

 2. EPAUTO 12V DC Portable Air Compressor – Best Value

 The EPAUTO 12V DC Portable Air Compressor is a small, portable air compressor.
-It can be plugged directly into the lighter socket of your vehicle, making it perfect for on-the-go use.
-It can inflate tires on most cars and bikes, including sedan and midsize SUVs.
+It can be plugged directly into your vehicle’s lighter socket, making it perfect for on-the-go use.
+It can inflate tires on most cars and bikes, including sedans and midsize SUVs.
 There are quite a few adaptors that are included as well.
 For example, there is a needle valve for basketballs and a cone adaptor for swimming pool accessories, kayaks, and similar items.

-The capacity of this machine is plenty big enough for most tires, but it is not suitable for truck tires.
+This Epauto’s capacity is big enough for most tires but unsuitable for truck tires.
 The display is straightforward to read and simple.
-Even if you are new to using air compressors, you should have no problem figuring this one out.
-It also comes with an LED flashlight just in case you end up working in the dark.
+Even if you are new to air compressors, you should have no problem figuring this one out.
+It also comes with an LED flashlight, just in case you end up working in the dark.

-When the tire is filled up to the desired range, this air compressor shuts off automatically, preventing over inflation.
+When the tire is filled up to the desired range, the air compressor shuts off automatically, preventing overinflation.
 This is particularly important for those who are new to filling up tires.
-The machine literally won’t let you mess it up.
-For these reasons, it is the best air compressor for the money.
+The Epauto won’t disappoint you, and we think it’s the best air compressor for the money.

 3. DEWALT D55146 Air Compressor – Premium Choice